What is in this leaflet

 - joint or muscle aches or pains

-Tell your doctor or pharmacist if you are experiencing changes to your appearance such as:
+Tell your doctor or pharmacist if you experience changes to your appearance such as:

 - skin rashes